hirosystems/stacks.js/docs/getting-started.md

 ## Post Conditions

 In Stacks, transactions can have "post conditions".
-These are an additional security to ensure that the transaction was executed as expected.
+These are additional security to ensure the transaction was executed as expected.

 Post conditions can't say anything about the end-state after a transaction, but they can verify that certain things happened during the transaction.